mrded/wroom/data/blog/2025-04-04-south-of-spain-trip.md

 ---
-title: South of Spain trip
+title: South of Spain Trip
-date: '2025-04-04'
+date: '2025-02-10'
 tags: ['trip']
 draft: false
-summarry: Trip to the south of Spain (10 days) in May 2025
+summarry: Trip to the south of Spain (10 days) during May 2025
 images: []
 authors: ['jaamin67']
 ---